Ten Ways to Create Quality Guest Experience Audits for Your Spa

 10. Document the superstars: Peer Modeling is 100 times more effective than giving someone a list of standards and telling them to achieve every one.
 If you get a mystery shop showing your esthetician hitting all 15 standards, provide some recognition and document the story.
 That will be enough to show that first and foremost, it can be done, and you will be memorializing the heroes for years to come (and your next opening!).

 If you would like help developing metrics or standards for a guest experience or brand audit, contact Coyle Hospitality.
 We have accomplished this for more than 200 hospitality companies.
-For more information on how Coyle’s quality assurance and mystery shopping services can help your spa create guest experience audits, click here.
+For more information on how Coyle’s quality assurance consulting services and mystery shopping program-design services can help your spa create guest experience audits, click here.